Eurobond (eurozone): Counter proposals

 On 28 November 2011, German newspaper Die Welt reported that Germany, France and four other AAA-rated EU members may issue common "elite bonds" (or "triple A bonds") in a bid to raise more money at low interest rates for themselves and, under strict conditions, to help also indebted euro region members.
 Austria, Finland, Luxembourg and the Netherlands are said to be part of the plan aimed at stabilising the top-rated countries and calming financial markets.
-Common bonds of the six countries are expected to have an interest rate of 2 percent to 2.5 percent.
+Common bonds of the six countries are expected to have an interest rate of 2 per cent to 2.5 per cent.

 Following the 2011 proposal made by the "five wise economists" from the German Council of Economic Experts, Guy Verhofstadt, leader of the liberal ALDE group in the European Parliament, suggested creating a European collective redemption fund.
 It would mutualise eurozone debt above 60%, combining it with a bold debt reduction scheme for countries not on life support from the EFSF.

 In January 2012, a working group within the European League for Economic Cooperation unveiled a blueprint for a Euro T-Bill Fund.
 The proposal, which elaborates further on a concept first introduced by Rabo Bank's Chief Economist Wim Boonstra, calls for a temporary fund of only four years and bonds with a maturity of a maximum of two years.

 In March 2012, Boston Consulting Group also followed up on the German Council proposal, agreeing that "the scope of the problem is too great to be solved by the European Stability Mechanism or the medium-term injection of liquidity by the European Central Bank" and favouring limited-scope Eurobonds.

 In June 2012, German chancellor Angela Merkel firmly rejected any German support for Eurobonds.